 Actew announced earlier this year that in the face of record low inflows into the ACT's reservoirs, it was looking at purifying Canberra's waste water and adding it to the Cotter reservoir to help guarantee supply.

-anxiety surrounding using recycled waste water in Canberra.
+Professor Falconer said he understood the anxiety surrounding using recycled waste water in Canberra.
 He did not fundamentally disagree with the concerns of the Canberra Hospital's director of infectious diseases and microbiology, Peter Collignon, who has said treated human waste should never be added to Canberra's drinking water and has expressed doubt that filtration processes could remove all of the drugs that remained in urine and faeces.
 But Professor Falconer said all water sources had purity and quality concerns.

 ''What one's got to realise is that all the water that's used in drinking water treatment has got disease organisms in it,'' he said. ''We've got septic tank overflow in Googong Dam, we've got stormwater run-off in the Murrumbidgee coming from Tuggeranong, we've got dead possums and kangaroos in the Cotter. ''Wherever you draw your raw water, it's got infectious disease organisms in it.
 What you have to do is make sure your water treatment is capable of handling it effectively.
 And obviously the higher the potential disease load from your source water, the better your treatment's got to be to cope with it.''